CliveDev0413/funni-jam3-game/README.md

 # funni-jam3-game
 My submission to the Funni Jam #3 game jam!
+The theme was "Destroy Everything".

+Made in C++ using Raylib